jreisinger/docs/data/about.md

 ## About website

 Hello and welcome to my homepage :-).
-I mostly keep technical notes here. `reisinge` was my first Unix login username back in the late '90s.
+I mostly keep technical notes here. `reisinge` was my first Unix login name back in the late '90s.

 ## About me